Manidoo-giizisoons (Little Moon of the Spirit; December 11), 2017

-An allegorical love tale with autobiographical elements about a man named Snow Hawk who changes into a Thunderbird in order to be free and live with the woman he loves.
+An epic, allegorical love tale with autobiographical elements about a man named Snow Hawk who changes into a Thunderbird in order to be free and live with the woman he loves.
 During his ambitious quest for love he follows the legendary route the forebears of his People followed along countless waterways and lakes in their legendary quest for the Promised Land in the west.

 The Man Who Changed into a Thunderbird – a traditional Anishinaabe story adapted and retold by Zhaawano Giizhik - with illustrations by the author, Norval Morrisseau, Carl Ray, Daphne Odjig, Moses Amik, and Eddie Munroe

 “The birds represent the air on Turtle Island (America).
 The spirit of the air is with us through our cycle of life.
 It brings greeting to us when we are born, and it is the last element to be with us when we pass on to the spirit world.
 Birds are also bearers of messages for the Anishinaabeg, because they can fly in the air, walk on the land, swim on the water, and dive underwater, going where we cannot.”¹

 Boozhoo!
 Biindigen miinawaa!
 Ninga-zaagi'idiwin-aadizooke noongom giizhigad.
 Hello, welcome back to my art blog!
 Let’s tell a love story today…